SSEconomics/stata-economics-masterclass/README.md

 I have a separate guide on how to build this exact dataset from scratch using official Statistics Canada sources.
 * **[Watch the Video: StatsCan Economic Data Guide](https://youtu.be/YtObmeC5rYw)**
 * **[Get the Data Guide & Raw Files](https://github.com/SSEconomics/statscan-econ-data-guide)**

 ---

+## 🐛 The Golden Rules of Debugging

+When your code crashes (and it will), do not panic.
+Follow this 3-step workflow from **Video 2** before trying to fix it:

+1.  **Read the Error:** The Output window is your friend.
+Read the red text to understand *why* it failed and find *where* the error happened.
+Click the blue error code (e.g., `r(109)`).
+2.  **Find out where the error occurred:** Don't guess.
+Look at the line number.
+Run the code line by line to find the specific command that caused the stop.
+3.  **Check the output after each command:** Code can run without crashing and still be wrong.

+---